hackclub/uploadparty/.junie/guidelines.md

 # UploadParty – Project Guidelines for Junie (Full‑Stack: Go Gin + Next.js)

 These guidelines tell Junie how to work within this repository as a full‑stack engineer building a music‑focused platform application.
 The backend is Go (Gin) with Postgres, Redis, and AWS S3; the frontend is Next.js (App Router).
+Important: Junie must re-read this guidelines document at the start of every request to ensure all actions follow the latest project rules.

 ## Tech Stack at a glance
 - Backend: Go (Gin), GORM, PostgreSQL, Redis, JWT auth, CORS, file upload limits, Dockerized
-- Frontend: Next.js 15 (App Router) with React 19, Tailwind CSS 4
+- Frontend: Next.js 15 (App Router) with React 19; styling framework is optional.
+If the user asks, Junie should write unique, handcrafted CSS on demand.
-- Storage/Infra: AWS S3 (uploads), optional Nginx reverse proxy (prod), Docker Compose for local stack
+- Storage/Infra: Coolify (app hosting and persistent volumes with lots of storage), AWS S3 (optional for object storage/uploads), optional Nginx reverse proxy (prod), Docker Compose for local stack

 ## Project structure
 - backend/